robertknight/ocrs/README.md

 ocrs is currently in an early preview.
 Expect more errors than commercial OCR engines.

+## Language Support

+ocrs currently recognizes the Latin alphabet only (eg. English).
+Support for more languages is [planned](https://github.com/robertknight/ocrs/issues/8).

 ## CLI installation

 To install the CLI tool, you will first need Rust and Cargo installed.
 Then